Naima16/Cholera-phage-antibiotics/Statistics&Visualization/readme.md

    -  Multiple Factor Analysis (MFA) between the most dominant species and all the antibiotics resistance genes predicted with deepARG.

 * Indicator species analysis to associate species with different dehydration states.
+* Post-inStrain filtering to remove false positive SNVs (adapted from Garud and Good et al. 2019)